 Since the morons who tout this nonsense are C-Class players who can never achieve more than 2-3% draws at most, their opinions are worthless!

 There is no doubt that the Stalemate, Three-Move Repetition, Perpetual Check (that leads to 3-move repetition or 50 move draw), and 50 move draw are improvements over the original (and lost) game that originated in India.
 It does seem like the chess variants in the East do not seem to address draws as well as the Western chess game.
+Additionally, it seems that the lower piece power in the Eastern variants make those rules more palatable than if was applied to Western Chess.

 If you would like to email the chess variant inventor directly: inventor@chess.computerwebservices.net